This topic describes how to migrate data between PolarDB for MySQL clusters by using Data Transmission Service (DTS).

 - In the upper-left corner of the page, select the region where the data migration instance

 - Click Create Task.
 On the page that appears, configure the source and destination databases.Warning After you select the source and destination instances, we recommend that you read the limits displayed at the top of the page.
-This ensures that you can create and run the data migration task.
+This helps you create and run the data migration task.

 Section Parameter Description N/A Task Name

 DTS automatically generates a task name.
-We recommend that you specify an informative name that helps identify the task.
-The task name does not need to be unique.
+We recommend that you specify an informative name to identify the task.
+You do not need to use a unique task name.

 Source Database Database Type Select PolarDB for MySQL.
 Access Method Select Alibaba Cloud Instance.
 Instance Region Select the region where the source PolarDB for MySQL cluster resides.
 PolarDB Cluster ID Enter the ID of the source PolarDB for MySQL cluster.
 Database Account Enter the database account of the source PolarDB for MySQL cluster.
 For information about the permissions that are required for the account, see Permissions required for database accounts.
 Database Password